atharvk47/Enhanced-Deepfake-Detection-In-Social-Media/README.md

 ## Dataset

-The DFDC dataset encompasses a combination of real and deepfake video content, from which we extract individual frames to be utilized as still images.
+DFDC Dataset: A blend of real and deepfake video content, providing frames for still image analysis in deepfake detection experiments.

-The real images are sourced from CelebA image dataset.
-Each of these datasets comprises a collection of 5000 images.
-For this experiment, we consider 1000 randomly picked images from this dataset.
-The deepfake images, on the other hand, are gleaned from StyleGAN, encompassing a curated selection of 1000 images from each dataset.
+CelebA Image Dataset: A subset of 1000 random images from CelebA, a benchmark dataset for facial analysis tasks, serving as genuine reference images.

+StyleGAN: 1000 deepfake images created using StyleGAN, showcasing the synthetic nature of manipulated content for detection algorithm evaluation.

+FFHQ Dataset: A collection of high-quality human faces from Flickr, potentially used to augment diversity in facial samples for enhanced deepfake detection model training.

 ## Literature Review